sawyer-greaves/lab-wiki-test/Lab_Network_Drive.md

 3. Select a drive letter that isn't already in use to assign to the group drive.
 Using `Z:` is recommended if it is available but you may chose any available letter.
 4. Put the group drive URL `\\chips.eng.utah.edu\telerobotics` into the Folder box and make sure *Reconnect at sign-in* is checked.
 5. Click *Finish*.
 6. You will be asked for your CADE username and password.
-Your username must be prepended with `USERS\`.
-For example, for a username of `johndoe` you would type `USERS\johndoe` in the username box.
+Your username must be appended with `@users.coe.utah.edu`.
+For example, for a username of `johndoe` you would type `johndoe@users.coe.utah.edu` in the username box.
 7. Make sure *Remember my credentials* is checked if you don't want to enter your password every time you login.
 7. Click *OK*.